yannrichet/rsession/README.md

  * "true" R (3.5 & 3.6), through Rserve (locally spawned automatically if necessary, fully compatible with legacy R),
  * Renjin 3.5 (lower compatibility, but still very good),
- * and R2js, which is an on-the-fly translation to math.js, with lowest compatibility and hack-style coding, but full BSD licence.
+ * and R2js, which is on-the-fly R translation to math.js, with lowest compatibility and hack-style coding, but full BSD licence.

 Rsession differs from R2js, Rserve or Renjin as it is a higher level API, and it includes server side startup of Rserve.
 It is also easier to use as it provides a multi session R engine for all these wrappers.